 Diplomatic applications forms

 Regarding diplomatic aspects, the preparation for the individual legs of the cruise begins at least 8 month before the cruise.
-According to the International Convention on the Law of the Sea, the here.must be submitted to the contract countries at least 7 months before the cruise (9 months for Mexico).
-It is filled out by the chief scientist, completed by the Support Office and conveyed to the German Federal Foreign Office in Berlin for submission to the relevant coastal states.
-National Claims To Maritime Jurisdiction you will find
+According to the International Convention on the Law of the Sea, themust be submitted to the contract countries at least 7 months before the cruise (8 months for Mexico).
+It is filled out by the chief scientist, supplemented if needed by the German Research Fleet Coordination Centre and conveyed to the German Missions for submission to the relevant coastal states.

 The scientific and logistic preparations usually begin about 4 months before the cruise with the Health bulletin is distributed to be filled out and signed by all participants..
 The minutes of this meeting are then the planning basis for all participants.
 At this meeting, the